S1robe/InstallUbuntuDocker/readme.md

 We typically refer to the virtualized machine as the guest, and the physical machine, host.

 - <b>REMEMBER!
-"Physical" does not always imply that it is physically present.
+"Physical" does not always imply that it is physically present.</b>
 - Think "available".

 <br>